8.2 |

 This classification of rights and duties is a constructional

-of rights or duties with the characteristics they might have or
+characteristics they might have or fail to have.

-not have.
-We will see that most (if not all) traditionally
+We will see that nevertheless most, if not all, traditionally

 this pattern of right-duty constellations.
 Usually tho, they can

-only partially be accomodated, because certain types of right to
+only partially be accommodated, because certain types of right to

 be recognized on our construction have been overlooked or